my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

+Convex function $\cup$

+- The line segment between any two distinct points lies *above* the graph between the two points.
+- 2nd derivative $f''$ is nonnegative, i.e., $f'$ is monotonically increasing.

+Concave function $\cap$

+- The line segment between any two distinct points lies *below* the graph between the two points.
+- 2nd derivative $f''$ is nonpositive, i.e., $f'$ is monotonically decreasing.

 How to find **min/max** pt.

 -   look at critical points (where $f'=0$), end points, and discontinuities.
 Critical values are the values of the function where $x$ equal to critical points.